Courses: Withdrawal from

 NOTE: A withdrawal is not the same thing as dropping a course.

-- If considering a withdrawal, confer with your instructor, advisor, and/or academic dean about your ability to continue with this class.
+• If considering a withdrawal, confer with your instructor, Quad or Major Advisor, and/or Academic Dean about your ability to continue with this class.
 Consider whether support offices and resources would be helpful.

-- Withdrawal from a course will not be approved by your academic dean if disciplinary action is pending or has been initiated, a Faculty-Student Resolution has been completed, or a sanction has been imposed by the Office of Student Conduct and Community Standards related to the course in question.
+• Withdrawal from a course will not be approved by your Quad Advisor (if undeclared) or Academic Dean (if declared) if disciplinary action is pending or has been initiated, a Faculty-Student Resolution has been completed, or a sanction has been imposed by the Office of Student Conduct and Community Standards related to the course in question.

 *For the process on withdrawing from a course, open the dropdown below titled Procedure for Course Withdrawal, and follow the steps accordingly:

-STEP 1: Confer with your instructor, advisor, and/or academic dean about your ability to continue with this class.
+STEP 1: Confer with your instructor, Quad or Major Advisor, and/or Academic Dean about your ability to continue with this class.
 Consider whether support offices and resources would be helpful.

 STEP 2: What you do here will depend on if you are withdrawing to an underload or not…